bakercms/BakerCMS-Plugins/recaptcha/readme.txt

-ReCaptcha Plugin for Hotaru CMS
+ReCaptcha Plugin for Baker CMS
 --------------------------------
 Created by: Nick Ramsay